Avaiga/taipy-doc/docs/manuals/new-user-manual/task-orchestration/scenario-config.md

 # From task configurations

+The code below aims at configuring a `ScenarioConfig^` from a single `TaskConfig^` to instantiate a simple scenario computing the double of a given number.

 ```python linenums="1"
 {%
 include-markdown "./code-example/scenario-config/scenario-config-from-task-cfg.py"
 comments=false
 %}
 ```

-The code above aims at configuring a `ScenarioConfig^` to instantiate a simple scenario computing the double of a given number.

 Two data node configurations are created with the `Config.configure_data_node()^` method.
 One "input" for the number to double and one "output" for the result.
 For more details,